curl/.github/profile/README.md

 curl is an open source project, founded in 1998.

-curl makes Internet transfer software, primarily these three products:
+curl makes client-side Internet transfer software

 - curl, the command-line tool
 - libcurl, the transfer library with a C API
 - trurl, the URL parsing and manipulation tool
+- wcurl, the easy downloader tool